GlenKPeterson/Cymling/README.md

 '(“Marge” 37 16.24)
 ```

-Instead, Rippl will put the function to the left and literal records (not lists) will not require quotes:
+Cymling puts the function to the left and literal records (not lists) will not require quotes:
 ```
 func(arg1 arg2)    ; function application
 (“Marge” 37 16.24) ; record/tuple
 ```

 ##Operators
 Infix operators allow very Natural-Language friendly syntax, but can quickly lead to confusion with precedence and overriding.
-So there will be very limited operators in this language, plus a few in the type system.
+So there will be very limited operators in this language, mostly for the type system.

 Operators (in precedence order):
  - `.` for function application